-Students are asked to report in weeks 6 and 7 of term.
+You are asked to report in weeks 6 and 7 of term.
 Once you have completed your sections of the online form, it will be visible to your tutors and to your College Advisor.
-These GSR reports proved a shared channel for recording and reflecting on your progress, and for identifying areas where further work is required.
+These GSR reports provides a shared channel for recording and reflecting on your progress, and for identifying areas where further work is required.

-Please note that if you have any complaints about the supervision you are receiving, you should raise this immediately with one of the Course Convenors, who have overall responsibility for monitoring and reporting on student progress.
+Please note that if you have any complaints about the supervision you are receiving, you should raise this immediately with one of the course convenors, who have overall responsibility for monitoring and reporting on student progress.
 Do not wait for the end-of-term supervision reporting process.

-If you have any questions or concerns that are not of an academic nature, please email the course administration as and when you need.
+If you have any questions or concerns that are not of an academic nature, please contact your College or email the course administration.